A. God’s tender love for Israel.

 · Man will not restore an offender without a period of probation

 · Man will not love, adopt, honor, and associate with one who has wronged him.

 · Man will not trust someone who has formerly wronged them.

 i.
 What passes for forgiveness among men is nothing like the amazing forgiveness of God.
 “Suppose that someone had grievously offended any one of you, and that he asked your forgiveness, do you not think that you would probably say to him, ‘Well, yes, I forgive you; but I – I – I – cannot forget it’?
 Ah! dear friends, that is a sort of forgiveness with one leg chopped off, it is a lame forgiveness, and is not worth much” (Spurgeon).

 3. (10-12) The roar of God calls Israel back.

 a.
-When He roars, then His sons shall come trembling from the west: God speaks of the ultimate restoration of Israel, an expression of His mercy to Ephraim.
+When He roars, then His sons shall come trembling from the west: God spoke of the ultimate restoration of Israel, an expression of His mercy to Ephraim.

 b.
-Ephraim has encircled Me with lies: God makes these promises knowing the present state of Israel.
-Though Judah is in a better place than Israel, God still makes the promises with full knowledge of their present state.
+Ephraim has encircled Me with lies: God made these promises knowing the present state of Israel.
+Though Judah was in a better place than Israel, God still made the promises with full knowledge of their present state.

 ©2018 David Guzik – No distribution beyond personal use without permission